fgm/mongodb/docs/install.md

 * A [MongoDB][download] 4.2 to 6.x server instance has already been installed,
   configured and is available for connection from the Drupal instance.
+  MongoDB 5.x, AWS DocumentDB and Azure CosmosDB might work but are not tested.
+  Be sure to [report any issue][report] you could have with either.
 * The [mongodb][mongodb] (not [mongo][mongo]) PHP extension version 1.13 or
   later is installed and configured.
 * The site will be running [Drupal][drupal] 9.4.x, 9.5.x or 10.0.x,